 Resources

-Companies that can invest in AI technologies and are willing to adopt advanced testing methodologies stand to gain substantially from autonomous testing.
+When weighing test automation vs autonomous testing, companies that can invest in AI technologies and advanced methodologies stand to gain substantially from autonomous solutions.

 Bottom line